 There you have it, difference between Cross Stitch vs Embroidery.

 Both cross stitch and embroidery are fun crafting techniques.
 Some people prefer cross stitching, while others prefer embroidery.
 And there are people like us that love them both.
+Share your thoughts which do you prefer on our Facebook Page.
+We’d love to know.

 Here’s our list of Cross Stitch Projects: